 How Amazon makes money

-For that, we need to take a look at each of the different operations that are under this big corporate umbrella.
+To understand how Amazon makes money, we need to take a look at each of the different operations that are under this big corporate umbrella.
+They are:

-- Amazon Kindle: it is Amazon’s e-reading service.
-Users can buy, browse and download books, magazines, and newspapers, available at Kindle Store.
+- Amazon Kindle: It is Amazon’s e-reading service, where users can buy, browse and download books, magazines, and newspapers, that are available at Kindle Store.
 Amazon doesn’t make much money from Kindle itself, but by attracting traffic to the Prime membership plan.
-Besides, the platform allows independent authors to publish their info-products and e-books, charging something between 30-70% of royalty fees from the sales.
+Besides, the platform allows independent authors to publish their info-products and e-books, charging something between 30 to 70% of royalty fees from the sales;

-- Amazon Advertising: Amazon Ad platform offers sponsored ads and video.
-It is a very efficient marketing channel, since the audience that accesses the platform is already there with the intention of buying
+- Amazon Advertising: Amazon Ad platform offers sponsored ads and videos.
+It is a very efficient marketing channel, since the audience that accesses the platform is already there with the intention to buy something.

 The customer segments of Amazon can be divided into basically three groups: sellers, buyers, and developers.